To find out all about Coronavirus-related unemployment benefits

 The state will pay benefits depending on your employment status on August 1.
 This indicates that you won’t qualify for first round of payments if you are recently unemployed.
 But if the state gets approval for additional weeks, you may receive payments in the future.

 But first, you must apply for a Reemployment Assistance claim.
-Note that to qualify for the Reemployment program, you must meet certain criteria such as (but not limited to):
+Note that to qualify for the Florida unemployment benefits, you must meet certain criteria such as (but not limited to):

 Have lost your job through no fault of your own